 In fact we should consider our priorities closely and invest time into the one relationship that give us true peace: We should not only set time aside on Sunday morning to confirm our relationship with God, but make it a daily commitment.

 Instrumental soaking music is sometimes confused with New Age meditation music but we recommend to only use Christ based music during your devotional times!

 The purpose of 'soaking' music is to help create a peaceful atmosphere where one can rest and immerse in the presence of God.
 In our busy lives we need to be anchored into the daily truth that God alone is our strength.
 Like Mary we need times where we sit at His feet and simply listen (Luke 10:42).
 We surrender and pause our lives as we wait for Him and His direction.

-Soaking music is not common during Sunday morning church services in most churches, whose services consist more of praise and worship music.
-However it does find a place during prayer time after the service has ended and during private devotional time.
+Instrumental soaking music is not common during Sunday morning church services in most churches.
+However it has found a place during times of prayer both in church and at home.

 Besides the biblical roots of using music to help enter Gods presence, we also find historical roots in the book titled ‘The Practice of the Presence of God’ including letters by 17th century French monk Brother Lawrence.
 The Catholic Church describe ‘soaking’ as silent worship or contemplative prayer and it's practise has been around for centuries.

 In the Catechism of the Catholic Church, St. Teresa states: "Contemplative prayer is a close sharing between friends; it means taking time frequently to be alone with Him who we know loves us.
 It seeks Him 'whom my soul loves'.
 It is Jesus, and in Him, the Father.
 We seek Him, because to desire Him is always the beginning of love, and we seek Him in that pure faith which causes us to be born of Him and to live in Him.
 In this inner prayer we can still meditate, but our attention is fixed on the Lord himself."